Xopenex HFA aerosolPronunciation

 - Tell your doctor or dentist that you take Xopenex HFA aerosol before you receive any medical or dental care, emergency care, or surgery.

 - Xopenex HFA aerosol may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use Xopenex HFA aerosol with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Xopenex HFA aerosol may sometimes cause severe breathing problems right after you use a dose.
+This may be life-threatening.
 When this problem occurs, it is often after the first use of a new canister.
 If this happens, seek medical care at once.